kai-tub/rico-hdl/README.md

-One significant advantage of choosing [LMDB][LMDB] over more array-structured solutions like [netcdf](https://www.unidata.ucar.edu/software/netcdf/) or [Zarr](https://zarr.dev/) is that it is better aligned with the access patterns and dataset characteristics specific to remote sensing deep-learning datasets.
+One significant advantage of choosing [LMDB][LMDB] over more array-structured solutions like [netcdf](https://www.unidata.ucar.edu/software/netcdf/) or [Zarr](https://zarr.dev/) is that it is better aligned with the access patterns and dataset characteristics specific to remote sensing datasets for deep-learning.
 Remote sensing deep-learning datasets typically consist of small images (usually around 120px x 120px) with varying resolutions based on the selected band (e.g., BigEarthNet's highest resolution is 120px x 120px and the lowest is 20px x 20px).